 Adolescents, on the other hand, might exhibit anger, defiance, or withdrawal from family activities.
 It's crucial for parents to recognize these signs and provide a supportive environment where children feel safe to express their emotions.

 In the initial stages of divorce, it's not uncommon for children to feel a sense of loss and abandonment.
-They might worry about the future and fear that their parents' love for them might also diminish.
-This emotional turmoil can lead to behavioral changes such as acting out in school or becoming unusually quiet and reserved.
+They might worry about the future and fear that their parent's love for them might also diminish.
+This emotional turmoil can lead to behavioral changes, such as acting out in school or becoming unusually quiet and reserved.
 Parents should be vigilant and consider seeking professional help if these emotional reactions seem overwhelming or persist over time.

 Long-Term Psychological Impact Divorce Can Have On Children